kurator-dev/kurator/docs/proposals/backup/backup.md

 and make progress.
 -->

-- **Development Environment**: We will limit the development and testing environment to on-premise clusters and [Kind](https://kind.sigs.k8s.io/).
-- **Object Storage Service Testing**: Due to current limitations, we will only test with Minio as the Object Storage Service (OSS).
-Testing with other types of OSS is not within the scope of this proposal.
-- **PV Backup Solution**: We will solely rely on the [Restic](https://github.com/restic/restic) solution for storage involving Persistent Volumes.
-  This decision is based on the limitations of snapshot-based solutions in cross-cluster functionality.
-For more details, refer to the [Velero documentation](https://velero.io/docs/v1.12/file-system-backup/).
-- **Volume Snapshot Location(vsl)**: We will remove all configurations related to vsl.
-  The vsl method, which refers to the location where volume snapshots are stored, does not support cross-cloud and cross-cluster scenarios.
+- **support for Volume Snapshot** Many commonly used types, such as EFS and NFS, do not have a native snapshot concept.
+Besides, Snapshot will need tie to a specific storage platform.
-  Moreover, we currently lack the conditions to test vsl.
+Moreover,  we currently lack the conditions to test Snapshot.
-- **Hook capability**
-  In Velero, the hook capability allows users to specify custom commands to be executed during the backup or restore process.
-  These hooks can be used to capture application-consistent backups or to restore application data.
-  However, initially, we will not implement this hook capability in our integration.
+- **support for velero advanced features** Initially, we will not implement the advanced features like hook capability in our integration.
 We will decide on adding this feature in the future based on user feedback and requirements.

 ### Proposal